microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 ### FilePath

 The `FilePath` assertion method checks the file exists.
-Checks use OS case-sensitivity rules.
+Checks use file system case-sensitivity rules.

 The following parameters are accepted: